Turning technical security concepts into visual narratives

 Breaking down the original graphic:

-The Client interacts with an App through his/her native Operating System (OS).
-The App is the local interface for a wide range of services that exist in the Cloud.
+The client interacts with an app through their native operating system (OS).
+The app serves as the local interface for a wide range of services that exist in the cloud.
 A corresponding graphic details the kinds of attacks that occur at each tier.

-The first tier represents Application Services which are software solutions that improve the speed, security, and operability of business services and applications.
+Application Services — Software solutions that improve the speed, security, and operability of business applications.

-Access represents a security layer that describes how users verify their credentials for access to an app, network, or system.
+Access — The security layer governing how users verify their credentials to access an app, network, or system.

-TLS or Transport Layer Security is a standard internet protocol that provides authentication, privacy and data integrity between two communicating computer applications.
+TLS (Transport Layer Security) — A standard internet protocol that provides authentication, privacy, and data integrity between two communicating applications.

 Concept

-With the basic concept approved, I began work by breaking the components of the illustration down into sections to help facilitate the drawing process, beginning with creating the exploded tiered view of the structure.
+With the concept approved, I began by breaking the illustration into sections to facilitate the drawing process, starting with the exploded tiered view of the structure.

-Each of the vignettes attempts to paint a clear visual of what is actually taking place at each level of the structure using people to help the viewer make an emotional connection with the process.
+Each vignette aims to paint a clear picture of what is actually happening at that level, using figures to help the viewer make an emotional connection with the process.

 Visual Style